Skip to main content

 6. Click Save

-Subscription billing setup Billing line items for subscription services are added manually each billing period.
-Completing appointments does not automatically create subscription charges.
+Subscription billing service template Billing line items for subscription services are created automatically on the recurring billing day each period.
+Probase uses the day you created the service as the recurring billing day.
+Completing appointments does not create subscription charges.

 Update pricing for a customer’s service